Location: Modern Two (Level 0)

 Book a visit: [email protected]

-The Prints and Drawings Study Room is home to the National Galleries of Scotland’s world-class collection of Scottish and international works of art on paper.
+The Prints and Drawings Study Room is home to your world-class collection of Scottish and international works of art on paper.

-Numbering over 35,000 artworks, the National Galleries of Scotland’s collection of Scottish and international works on paper spans the early Renaissance and ‘old masters’ to the contemporary.
+Numbering over 35,000 artworks, your collection of Scottish and international works on paper spans the early Renaissance and ‘old masters’ to the contemporary.
 It is a vast and rich collection which includes fine art prints, drawings in all media, sketchbooks, watercolours, collages as well as original artists’ printing blocks, plates and equipment.

 Our collection of Scottish art is the finest in the world and includes outstanding artworks by David Wilkie, Allan Ramsay, William McTaggart, the Glasgow Boys, Joan Eardley, Ian Hamilton Finlay, Joan Eardley and Anne Redpath.
 Highlights from the international schools include Leonardo da Vinci, Raphael, Albrecht Dürer, William Blake, Gustav Klimt, Pablo Picasso, Kathe Kollwitz and Tracey Emin.